 It is the contested component relative to breaking the air-space barrier that poses a major challenge.
 Already as a function of BMD capabilities, the major powers possess operational kinetic abilities to strike at satellites in space.
-In addition, the new generation of long range air-to-air missiles, which are to be acquired by the RCAF for the F-35, are likely to have a nascent anti-satellite capability.
+In addition, the new generation of long-range air-to-air missiles, which are to be acquired by the RCAF for the F-35, are likely to have a nascent anti-satellite capability.
 Although not yet a truly integrated warfighting domain, it is evident that its evolution into such a domain, and the merger into a single aerospace domain is just a matter of time.
 This raises significant implications for the RCAF relative to longstanding Canadian non-weaponization of space policy, its focus on non-kinetic space defensive measures, RCAF force structure, interoperability with the US and its allies, and combined and joint command and control.

 Conclusion

 Even from the perspective of projecting the future, uncertainty remains.
-Not only is it difficult to project when new technologies that affect the nature of war and conflict, the airpower mission suite, operational doctrine, capital investments and priorities, and organizational structures, beliefs and values will come to fruition.
+Not only is it difficult to project when new technologies affect the nature of war and conflict, but the airpower mission suite, operational doctrine, capital investments and priorities, and organizational structures, beliefs and values will come to fruition.
 It is also difficult to project, never mind predict, which technologies will actually transition from the laboratory to the R&D stage, and finally to operational deployment.
-This is compounded by increasing impact of developments in the civil/commercial world and recognition of their utility and adaptability to the airpower world.
+This is compounded by the increasing impact of developments in the civil/commercial world and recognition of their utility and adaptability to the airpower world.
 Regardless, it is clear that a significant transformation of the means, but not the ends of airpower, will take place.
-At best, militaries must keep a close eye on these technological developments, and will face difficult choices in the future, with wide-scale implications for the political, strategic, theatre and tactical levels in decisions regarding the employment of airpower as determined by national command authorities.
+At best, militaries must keep a close eye on these technological developments and will face difficult choices in the future, with wide-scale implications for the political, strategic, theatre and tactical levels in decisions regarding the employment of airpower as determined by national command authorities.

 For the RCAF, this will be no easy task with a natural concentration on the multi-faceted and multi-domain modernization and capability regeneration projects underway that will lead to a new RCAF over the next twenty years or more.
-The danger, however, is being able to adapt the planned capabilities to technological developments at an unpredictable point in time, the potential emergence of an unexpected, disruptive technology that might generate rapid obsolescence, and/or an employment of new technologies by adversaries in an unexpected manner.
+The danger, however, is being able to adapt the planned capabilities to technological developments at an unpredictable point in time, the potential emergence of an unexpected, disruptive technology that might generate rapid obsolescence, and/or the employment of new technologies by adversaries in an unexpected manner.
 Even so, as a function of the close, embedded relationship with the USAF, the RCAF has a window to prepare and adapt as necessary.
 Whether it will be able to is the key question given the complicated exogenous and endogenous factors play.
 Nonetheless, at the core of the type of air force Canada requires remains interoperability, whether one thinks in deterrence, defence or aid and assistance to civil authorities.